 Shop the perimeter of the grocery store, avoid cans, bags and boxes, and focus on what grows in the ground.
 Southeast Michigan farmers markets provide a plethora of local produce (hint: some are even open year-round).
 Pick grapes from the yard.
 Blend veggies and fruit into a smoothie.
 Make it fun, and the kids will follow along.

-“Don’t take anything away,” says Andrea McNinch, owner of Regeneration Raw and its sister company, the Heal Yourself Institute, in Royal Oak.
+“Don’t take anything away,” says Andrea McNinch, a local nutritionist.
 “At first, slowly add.
 Make smoothies, and make it simple.
 Stress will kill you before food will.
 Don’t ever force your kids to eat healthy.
 That’s World War III in the family.
 Lead by example.”

 Get your greens in